John Belushi: 1978–1982: Film debut, established actor and musician, and final years

 In 1978, Belushi performed in the films Old Boyfriends (directed by Joan Tewkesbury), Goin' South (directed by Jack Nicholson), and National Lampoon's Animal House (directed by John Landis).
 Upon its initial release, Animal House received generally mixed reviews from critics, but Time magazine and Roger Ebert proclaimed it one of the year's best movies.
 Filmed at a cost of $2.8 million, it is one of the most profitable movies of all time, garnering an estimated gross of more than $141 million in the form of theatrical rentals and home video, not including merchandising.
-Animal House was written by Doug Kenney, Harold Ramis, and Chris Miller, and followed in the tradition of the Marx Brothers films that featured subversive and satirical plots that took on traditional institutions.
-Hollywood studios tried to copy the film's success without the satire, resulting in a string of "nerds vs. jocks" films in the 1980s with cheap sight gags involving nudity and gross-out humor.
+Animal House was written by Doug Kenney, Harold Ramis, and Chris Miller and followed in the tradition of the Marx Brothers films, featuring subversive, satirical plots that took on traditional institutions.
+Hollywood studios tried to replicate the film's success without its satire, resulting in a string of "nerds vs. jocks" films in the 1980s featuring cheap sight gags involving nudity and gross-out humor.

-Following the success of the Blues Brothers on Saturday Night Live, Belushi and Aykroyd, with the help of pianist-arranger Paul Shaffer, assembled studio talent forming a proper band.
-Saturday Night Live saxophonist "Blue" Lou Marini and trombonist-saxophonist Tom Malone, who had previously played in Blood, Sweat & Tears were there.
+Following the success of the Blues Brothers on SNL, Belushi and Aykroyd, with the help of pianist-arranger Paul Shaffer, assembled studio talent forming a proper band.
+SNL saxophonist "Blue" Lou Marini and trombonist-saxophonist Tom Malone, who had previously played in Blood, Sweat & Tears, were there.
 At Shaffer's suggestion, guitarist Steve Cropper and bassist Donald "Duck" Dunn, the powerhouse combo from Booker T and the M.G.'s, who played on dozens of hits from Memphis's Stax Records during the 1960s, were signed as well.
-In 1978 the Blues Brothers released their debut album, Briefcase Full of Blues, with Atlantic Records.
+In 1978, the Blues Brothers released their debut album, Briefcase Full of Blues, with Atlantic Records.
 The album reached number 1 on the Billboard 200 and went double platinum.
 Two singles were released: "Rubber Biscuit", which reached number 37 on the Billboard Hot 100, and "Soul Man", which reached number 14.

-In 1979, Belushi along with Aykroyd left Saturday Night Live.
-They filmed The Blues Brothers movie, which conflicted with the schedule of Saturday Night Live.
-Michaels also decided to leave at the end of his contract.
+In 1979, Belushi, along with Aykroyd, left SNL.
+They filmed the movie The Blues Brothers, which conflicted with the schedule of SNL.
+Michaels decided to leave in 1980 at the end of his contract.
 NBC's pressure to use recurring characters was also a factor in their decision.
-Belushi and Aykroyd made two movies together after leaving: Neighbors (directed by John Avildsen), and most notably The Blues Brothers (directed by John Landis).
+Belushi and Aykroyd made two movies together after leaving: Neighbors (directed by John Avildsen) and, most notably, The Blues Brothers (directed by John Landis).
 Released in the U.S. on June 20, 1980, The Blues Brothers received generally negative reviews.
 It earned just under $5 million in its opening weekend, and went on to gross $115.2 million in theaters worldwide before its release on home video.
 The Blues Brothers band toured to promote the film, which led to a third album (and second live album), Made in America, recorded at the Universal Amphitheatre in 1980.
 The track "Who's Making Love" peaked at number 39.